[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 ①About the question format

-The questions are multiple choice, so I think it's still a relatively easy exam to take.
+The exam format is multiple-choice, so I think it's relatively easy to take.

-However, because it's multiple choice, be careful not to make careless mistakes like selecting the wrong answer or choosing only one answer from multiple options!
+However, since it's multiple-choice, be careful not to make careless mistakes such as selecting the wrong answer or choosing only one option when multiple choices are available!

 ②About the exam scope